Flash-X/Flash-X-docs/docs/_sources/disclaimers.rst.txt

 *Setup tool*    -- Tom Klosterman / Klaus Weide -- may be out of date

-*Grid*            --  Klaus Weide                              --
-likely to be current
+*Grid*            --  Klaus Weide / Tom Klosterman -- likely to be current

-*I/O*               -- Rajeev Jain                                 --
+*I/O*               -- Rajeev Jain     -- current
-current

-*Runtime Parameters* -- Klaus Weide                              --
-current

-*Multispecies* -- Klaus Weida -- current

 **Physics**

 *Unsplit Hydro*   -- Klaus Weide  -- current

+*Incompressible Hydro* -- Akash Dhruv -- may be out of date

 *Spark*   -- Sean Couch / Anshu Dubey -- may be out of date